- CLIENT SERVICES

 3 Pro Tips For Conducting A Training Needs Analysis

 You learned the benefits, so what are you waiting for?
 Follow these simple steps for implementing a thorough and effective training needs analysis.
-You can also download my helpful TNA template to guide you through these steps.
+You can also download my ultimate instructional design starter kid to guide you through these steps.

 Step 1: Collect relevant background information.